aknoobkutty/starkyn-kit-hub/README.md

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/ccbad968-3c29-420f-92e1-2a21e6c63068) and click on Share -> Publish.
+And also many website can be read to hosting https://www.netlify.com  https://share.google/7y6IWNI9kxRkYg1Yf

-## Can I connect a custom domain to my Lovable project?
+## Clint Can connect a custom domain to my project?

 Yes, you can!